BogUkraine/knowledge-base/aws/README.md

 Internet Gateways help our VPC instances connect with the internet.
 Public Subnets have a route to the internet gateway.

-NAT Gateways (AWS-managed) & Nat Instances (self-managed) allow your instances in Private Subnets to access the internet whule remaining private.
+NAT Gateways (AWS-managed) & Nat Instances (self-managed) allow your instances in Private Subnets to access the internet while remaining private.
 ![alt text](/images/aws/networking2.png)

 #### CIDR